Why is this medication prescribed?

 - pain, redness, or swelling at the injection site

 Some side effects can be serious.
-If you experience any of these symptoms, stop using fosaprepitant and call your doctor immediately or get emergency medical treatment:
+If you experience any of these symptoms, stop using aprepitant or fosaprepitant and call your doctor immediately or get emergency medical treatment:

 - shortness of breath